ge-hall/100DaysOfCode/log.md

 **Thoughts**: Have not looked at Watsn at all.
 First impressions, works with unstructured data = less work to get information out.
 Works with less data = how can we have best of all worlds.
 * Watched intro vid
 * Signed up to Watson
+* Many services to explore, Knowledge Catalog, Knowledge Studi, Language Translator, Machine Learning
+* Exploring Natural Language Understanding
+* Ran an example API call via cURL.
+* Confirmed as working AOK.
+* 3AM time for sleep.
+At work we are developing a Survey Tool.
+Natural Language Understanding could assist with sentiment analysis and allow greater value extraction from survery responses.
+Free account does not allow me ot use local region.
+Have to use US South.
+Actually after trying all options, the default resource group for Sydney became available.

 **Link(s) to work**: [Dummy](http://www.example.com)